Apollo Theatre

 1500 Harford Avenue,

-A look at the Apollo Theatre today, while the entire neighborhood around the theatre has changed over the years, with entire blocks being torn down for rebuilding, the Apollo Theatre has managed to survive, used for many years as a church.
+The Apollo Theatre was opened January 7, 1921 with Wanda Hawley in “Food for Scandal”.
+The seating capacity was 1,300-seats: 850-seats in the orchestra and 450-seats in the balcony.
+In 1922 it was equipped with a Robert-Morton 2 manual organ.
+A look at the Apollo Theatre today, while the entire neighborhood around the theatre has changed over the years, with entire blocks being torn down for rebuilding, the Apollo Theatre has managed to survive, used from 2004 as a church.
 The front was at one time painted in an odd yellow, and along with a vacant firehouse, were the only two buildings left standing on the block.

-The Apollo Theatre opened in January 1921 and survived until 1981.
-You can still see the name Apollo just under the roof line on the facade of the old theatre.
+The Apollo Theatre survived until 1981.
+You can still see the name Apollo just under the roof line on the façade of the old theatre.
 A weird twist; it’s next door to the building where Ouija boards used to be manufactured.

 Right now I can’t tell you.
 Like I said I just happened to be driving by and stopped for a light.
 I only realized it was a theatre when I saw APOLLO just below the roof edge.
 It is not in the best of neighborhoods by far.
 If I happen to happen opon it again and have a few minutes I may look in to it.